thebestecho/demo-RNAFracQuant/README.md

 # View vignettes or documentation

-R will load the knitr package to build these vignettes to HTML files, and you can see them when you type the commands lines below.
+R will load the knitr package to build these vignettes to HTML files, and you can see them when you type the command lines below.

 A list of vignettes in html format, including the function & data documentation.
 ```